dji-sdk/Mobile-SDK-Doc/source/cn/introduction/component-guide-camera.md

 Aperture is measured in f-numbers or f-stops, where the numbers relate to the aperture diameter.
 A doubling of aperture area, is equivalent to multiplying the diameter by 1.414 (square root of 2), and increases the exposure by one stop.

-Cameras on the Phantom and Mavic series of products have fixed aperture lenses (e.g. f/2.8).
+For example, cameras on the Mavic Pro and Spark have fixed aperture lenses (e.g. f/2.8).
 The Zenmuse X5 has an aperture range of f/1.7 to f/16.

 ##### Exposure Mode